- Oops!Something went wrong.Please try again later.

 Arguably still the best version of the Batman mythos is still the ’90s Batman: The Animated series.
-Bruce Timm gave us some of the most iconic versions of the Gotham characters in any medium.
-And this includes Batgirl.
-He largely stuck to the classic Silver Age/Bronze Age design from the comics.
-Only more streamlined.
+Bruce Timm gave us some of the most iconic versions of the Gotham characters in any medium, and this includes Batgirl.
+He largely stuck to the classic Silver Age/Bronze Age design from the comics, but it’s more streamlined.
 Her original suit is gray, with the New Batman Adventures suit going black instead.
 We prefer the black, as it is sleeker.
 But either one is pretty great.

-Starting in the early ’70s and stretching out into the ’80s, Batgirl wore a nearly identical version of her original costume.
-Only she traded in the black for gray.
-This is probably to match what Batman wore in the comics at the time, known as the Bronze Age.
+Starting in the early ’70s and stretching into the ’80s, Batgirl wore a nearly identical version of her original costume, but she traded in the black for gray.
+This is probably to match what Batman wore in the comics at the time.
 It’s a classic suit, but it comes in fourth place only because gray is just not as striking as black or purple.

 Warner Bros.
 Television

 This is the costume that made Batgirl world famous.
 Worn by Yvonne Craig in the last season of Batman ’66, the show’s costume designers took the basic silhouette of the comics costume and traded in all the black for glittery purple.
-They also decided not to keep the yellow boots and gloves, making the whole body of the costume head-to-toe purple.
-Except for the bright yellow cape.
+They also dropped the yellow boots and gloves, making the whole body of the costume head-to-toe purple except for the bright yellow cape.
 Although her comics counterpart had more subdued colors, this costume was so iconic, the purple eventually made its way into the comics too.
-Because it’s just that great.
+It’s just that great.

 Legendary artist Carmine Infantino created many iconic costumes for DC, including the Barry Allen Flash.
 But he knocked it out of the park for his January 1967 design for Batgirl.
-The solid black suit, the yellow emblem, boots, and gloves.
-It all works.
+The solid black suit, the yellow emblem, boots, and gloves—it all works.
 It’s because this first costume was so good that the variations on it have only ever slightly nudged away from the original look.
-It would be our number one, but…